 The key difference is that MMIs require you to work your way through a series of short stations, with a variety of questions and tasks to complete.
 In a traditional/panel interview, you will have a longer conversation with a panel of interviewers.

-Due to Covid restrictions, many Dental Schools have been conducting online interviews.
+Since Covid, many Dental Schools have been conducted online interviews.
 You’ll find more information about what each Dental School is planning for their interviews this year on the university’s website and/or in your invitation to interview.

 Aberdeen University